jeffblankenburg/31-days-of-vibe-coding/outlines/week2.md

 ## Day 15 – Refactoring at Scale

 **Abstract:**
-AI can help you refactor entire systems—but only if you can trust the result.
-We’ll cover techniques for large-scale refactoring, testing, and verification using AI, and how observability becomes your safety net during code transformation.
+AI can help you refactor entire systems, but only if you can trust the result.
+I'll cover techniques for large-scale refactoring, testing, and verification using AI, and how observability becomes your safety net during code transformation.

 ### Outline
 1. **Motivation** – Why large refactors are a great AI use case.